 We place Service and Companion Dogs with people who have mobility difficulties, type I diabetes, epilepsy, and other medical needs.
-We also place Facility Dogs who provide therapy and intervention services to children and adults.
+We also place Community Service Dogs who provide therapy and intervention services to children and adults.
 We provide a Disabilities Awareness Education Program and K-9 Kids Reading Program for school-age children as well as Animal Assisted Therapy and Interventions.

 How To Help